CAPE: Corrective Actions from Precondition Errors using Large Language Models: Method

 \section{Method}

-Given a task specified in natural language, we use LLMs for task planning.
+Given a task specified in natural language, we use LLMs to generate a plan.
 When an agent or robot fails skill execution, CAPE integrates precondition errors into a prompt that aims to repair plans.